 So, if you enjoy nature, beautiful landscapes and views, then these spots are a must see in the park.
 Here are some of the key points of interest that you may wish to explore on your next visit to Joshua Tree National Park are listed here:

 ⭐️Ryan Mountain and Ryan Ranch Trail

 The Barker Dam hiking trail is a very enjoyable hiking trail and it offers easy, clear paths, and leads you into the dam area.
 Although water is scarce in this area, Barker Dam certainly holds a lot of history during the days of the wild wild west.
 And the big beautiful boulders and rock formations that surround it are incredible!

 Skull Rock Trail

-Camping is also allowed and the sites are located near impressive boulders and lovely trails, this particular site is located at Hidden Valley; this area was where a cattle rustlers hideout was.
+Camping is also available and the sites are located near impressive boulders and lovely trails.
+Hidden Valley is said to be known as the hideout for cattle rustlers years ago.

 Views throughout the park:

 Landscapes offer stunning views of quiet, serene and peaceful surroundings.